shape2040/shape2040.github.io/growth-economic-development/_posts/2016-04-25-april-meeting.md

 layout: post
 title:  "April Meeting"
 date:   2016-04-25 12:00:00
+category: growth-economic-development
-category: During this meeting of the Growth and Economic Development subcommittee we discussed the group's goals and objectives
+background: During this meeting of the Growth and Economic Development subcommittee we discussed the group's goals and objectives
 agenda: growth-and-economic-development-agenda-2016-04-25.pdf
 documents:
   - title: Meeting Packet